Aircloak/TrainingMaterial/slides-server/content/admin.md

-# Analyst training
+# Admin training
 ## Aircloak Insights

-Telefonica – March 3rd 2020
+Telefonica – March 2nd 2020

 ---

 # Agenda

-1. Anonymization
-1. Querying with Aircloak
+1. What is Aircloak and what are its parts
-1. Practical session
-1. Telefonica specific details

---

-## Sessions

-- Start on the hour
-- Each session takes ~45 minutes
-- 15 minute break between sessions
+1. Anonymization primer and data source configuration
+1. Supporting the users and yourselves
+1. System configuration and maintenance

 ---

-## Introductions

---

-## We are

-- Felix
-- Sebastian

---

-## You are
+## Session 1:

-Quick round.
-What is your:
-- name
-- role

----

-Before we start

-## What is Aircloak?
+# What is Aircloak?

 --